 The payment of alimony is one of the most litigated and contested areas in a divorce case, second only to child custody (time sharing) matters.
 Alimony is a form of financial support that one party pays to the other.
-The duration, amount, tax treatment, modification and conditions of the payments vary depending on a large number of factors.
+The duration, amount, tax treatment, modification and conditions of the payments vary depending on a large number of factors that could never be adequately explained in this article.
 While we can’t answer all questions on alimony here, we do discuss some basic concepts with which every person entering the divorce process should be familiar.

 What is the Standard for Awarding Alimony?

 The basic standard that you will hear articulated when discussing alimony is the following: one party’s need versus the other party’s ability to pay.
 Sounds simple, right?
 If the court determines someone needs alimony and the other person has the ability to pay alimony, then it will order alimony.
 In principle, it is pretty straight forward.
 In reality, this standard is incredibly vague and not applied consistently across the state or even in the same circuit.

 The problem arises in determining what a legitimate “need” is and what constitutes an “ability to pay”.
 These terms are not specifically defined in the statutes or in case law.
 There is also no “guideline alimony” as there is with child support.
 Such standards have long been advocated but never adopted by the legislature.
 Many organizations such as the American Association of Matrimonial Lawyer have published alimony guidelines but these guidelines are not controlling in a Florida Court.
 In lieu of specific numerical guidelines, there are some legal standards for alimony, described below, that are used by the courts.
 However, such standards have done little to reduce litigation over alimony.